iAvicenna/Nuka/README.md

 If any codon has the letter N in it (for unidentified) it returns the result as #.
 Stop codons are shown as X. Prior to conversion, it checks the data for any other character than A,G,C,T,N,U and replaces them with N (to prevent hash collisions).
-The correction part and computation of hash keys from sequence data is done in C. The remaining part of the conversion is done and can be parallelized.
+The correction part and computation of hash keys from sequence data and then conversion of hash keys to aa letters are all done in C code.

 The conversion can be achieved by calling